Agencies & Acronyms (miscellaneous vocabulary)

 Tax Residency: One’s “Tax Residency” is tied to the country in which an individual is considered financially obligated.
 It is not necessarily tied to one’s citizenship, nor to one’s residency for immigration purposes.
 A non-immigrant visitor will be considered a US Resident for Tax Purposes as soon as they meet the requirements of the 'substantial presence test' in IRS Publication 519.
 In general, one becomes a resident for tax purposes after 5 years of non-immigrant presence in the US.

 - Most international students at The College of Wooster are non-residents for tax purposes.
-Non-residents do hold tax reporting obligations within the US, whether or not they earn any income.
+Non-residents do hold tax-reporting obligations within the US, whether or not they earn any income.
 Tax obligations are introduced on the OISA web site.
-CINTax: Complete International Tax Preparation System is an online non-resident federal tax return preparation program.
-Access rights for Wooster students, staff, and faculty are available through the OISA.
+GLACIER is a federal tax return preparation program.
+Access rights for Wooster students, staff, and faculty will be provided through the OISA.

 SSA - Social Security Administration: pays for retirement, disability and survivors benefits to workers and their families and administer the Supplemental Security Income program.